At a Glance

 Some tips for your application 🫡

 Craft a Compelling Cover Letter: In your cover letter, express your passion for AI and computational chemistry.
-Discuss how your skills in programming, especially Python, and your experience with AI algorithms can contribute to the company's goals.
-Be specific about your collaborative mindset and how you can work with multidisciplinary teams.
+Discuss specific projects where you've successfully integrated AI algorithms into practical applications, and how you can contribute to the company's goals in drug discovery.

 How to prepare for a job interview at LinkedIn